 - c.
 The Core Faculty of the College of Medicine shall include: - i.
-Eligible faculty who are employed by UCF College of Medicine including: - All UCF-based faculty employed at a minimum of at least 0.5 FTE by the College of Medicine and who are appointed as tenure track (TT) faculty or non-tenure track (NTT) faculty. - Faculty who receive some but less than 0.5 FTE from UCF College of Medicine Page 182 of 318 and
+Eligible faculty who are employed by UCF College of Medicine including: - All UCF-based faculty employed at a minimum of at least 0.5 FTE by the College of Medicine and who are appointed as tenure track (TT) faculty or non-tenure track (NTT) faculty. - 2.
+Faculty who receive some but less than 0.5 FTE from UCF College of Medicine Page 174 of 323 and

-- if they meet UCF mission based criteria found in the COM FacultyHandbook and are approved by College of Medicine Appointment Committee (COMAC). - Adjunct faculty who meet UCF mission based criteria found in COM Faculty Handbook and are approved by COMAC, including those who are compensated to function as a module/clerkship director.
+- if they meet UCF mission-based criteria found in the COM FacultyHandbook and are approved. - Adjunct faculty who meet UCF mission-based criteria found in COM Faculty Handbook and are approved, including those who are compensated to function as a module/clerkship director.

 - ii.
-Non-salaried Core faculty who fulfill UCF COM mission based duties, responsibilities and functions as detailed in COM Faculty Handbook, following recommendation and successful completion of procedures established by COMAC. - d.
+Non-salaried Core faculty who fulfill UCF COM mission-based duties, responsibilities and functions as detailed in COM Faculty Handbook, following recommendation and successful completion of procedures established by their department. - d.
 All core faculty must comply with UCF and COM policies and guidelines.
 Each faculty will be integrated into an academic department within COM. - e.
 Core Faculty members are: - i. members of the Faculty Council (discussed below), - ii. may be eligible to be considered for tenure (award of tenure or tenure of title)based on their appointment classification - iii. may serve on COM committees that require Core Faculty members.